 Summer Squash Bread Recipe

-Summer squash bread— one of the many joys of baking.
+Summer squash bread—it's one of the many joys of baking.
 Although this recipe was probably once only a seasonal treat, the now year-round availability of zucchini, yellow crooked neck, and Mexican grey summer squashes allows us to enjoy this sweet moist bread any time of the year.
-And yes, it's lazy chef friendly.
+And yes, it's lazy chef-friendly.

 I don't write many articles on recipes that are as simple as grate, mix, pour, and bake, but this one is positively just that!
 With ten minutes of your time and an hour baking, you'll have a delicious loaf good for breakfast, snacking, or dessert.
 Follow as I show you how to make this summer squash bread recipe quickly, and as always, from scratch!

 This recipe can be made with any of the summer squashes.
 The most common in my area are zucchini, Mexican grey, and yellow crooked neck varieties.
 I've used all three before and even combined them.
 There really is no wrong choice.